cairo-book/cairo-book/src/ch99-01-04-01-voting-contract.md

 ```bash
 starkli declare target/dev/starknetbook_chapter_2_Vote.sierra.json --compiler-version 2.0.1 --rpc http://0.0.0.0:5050 --account ~/.starkli-wallets/deployer/account0_account.json --keystore ~/.starkli-wallets/deployer/account0_keystore.json
 ```

+If you encounter error while running the command with `--compiler-version 2.0.1`, you can skip the compiler version entirely and run the command without `--compiler-version 2.0.1`.

 The class hash of the contract is: `0x06974677a079b7edfadcd70aa4d12aac0263a4cda379009fca125e0ab1a9ba52`.
 You can find it [on any block explorer](https://goerli.voyager.online/class/0x06974677a079b7edfadcd70aa4d12aac0263a4cda379009fca125e0ab1a9ba52).